instrumentisto/docker-mailserver/images/amavis/README.md

 Image is provided with default configuration of Alpine Linux [amavisd-new package](https://pkgs.alpinelinux.org/packages?name=amavisd-new).

-To override default configuration you can either specify your own `/etc/amavisd.conf` file or just add file `/etc/amavisd-custom.conf` with desired declarations.
+There are two ways to override default configuration:

+1. Specify your own `/etc/amavis/amavisd.conf` configuration file.

+2. Specify drop-in configuration files in `/etc/amavis/conf.d/` directory which will override parameters of default configuration.
+These drop-in files must have `.conf` or `.cf` extension.